cltl/ma-communicative-robots/evaluate/README.md

-# Capturing interactions in EMISSOR
+# Analysing and evaluating interactions
-This subproject shows how interactions can be captured in EMISSOR.
+This subproject shows how interactions can be analysed and evaluated.
+Interactions need to be captured in EMISSOR format as different scenarios.

 ## Requirements